Philips CPAP Lawsuits

-Anyone who used a recalled Philips Bi-PAP, CPAP or ventilator and suffered the Philips CPAP side effects mentioned earlier or those who lost a loved one because of these injuries may be eligible to file a lawsuit.
+Anyone under 80 years of age who used a recalled Philips Bi-PAP, CPAP or ventilator and suffered the Philips CPAP side effects mentioned earlier or those who lost a loved one because of these injuries may be eligible to file a lawsuit.

 Injuries included in potential lawsuits include many types of cancer, respiratory problems and organ damage related to using a recalled Philips CPAP device.
 You may qualify if you suffered any of the injuries mentioned.

 If you aren’t sure if you qualify, a CPAP lawyer can help you determine your eligibility at no cost to you.
 Make sure you speak to an attorney right away.

 If a recalled Philips CPAP has injured you or a loved one, you have a right to file a claim for potential compensation.
 Lawyers taking Philips CPAP lawsuit claims will investigate your claim free of charge to see if you qualify.
 Time is limited to file, so talk to a lawyer as soon as possible.